jerwallace/aws-robomaker-sample-apps-gzweb/README.md

 ```

 Once running, open your browser to `http://localhost:8080`
+Also, if you add a rosbridge to your launch file, you can checkout WebViz locally here: `https://webviz.io/app`

 If you are in Cloud9, the Preview App functionality will automatically map 8080 to 80.
 So, simply press "preview app.".